 The Red Bull Music Academy street party for Paradise Garage and Larry Levan Way last weekend was beautiful for that exact reason.
 You have a huge block party in a huge city, full of white, black and Asian people, young and old.
 Nobody looked wasted, and hardly anyone was on their damn phones.
 They were just dancing and singing together to beautiful music, for hours and hours.
 That is club culture.

 THERE'S A FINE LINE BETWEEN FREEDOM AND IDIOCY

 I see some fucking crazy shit in clubs, and some fucking sad shit at festivals.
 It's such a fine line.
 Like, that photo Eric Prdyz tweeted from Ultra?
 Of a girl doing lines of coke off another girls naked vagina?
 At a festival, that's gross.
-In a dark club, it would be kind of hot.
+At Berghain, it would be kind of hot.
 In Berghain, that shit stands for freedom.
 At Ultra, it stands for excess and trash.

 EDM IS NOT ABOUT MUSIC, IT'S ABOUT MONEY

 You can produce a huge festival and not be shitty, though.
-Look at Tomorrowlands in Belgium.
+Look at TomorrowLand in Belgium.
 It's a huge festival, with almost the same acts at somewhere like Electric Daisy Carnival, yet so much quality and care is put into creating an experience.
 Electric Daisy Carnival?
-It's a stage in a parking lot, full of loads of kids with fucking suckers in their mouths and gas masks on, getting wasted.
+It's a stage in a parking lot, full of loads of kids with fucking suckers in their mouths and gas masks on, listening to horrible music.